 A Spinach Smoothie is a great way to quickly get a tricky vegetable into your diet without the hassle.
-Spinach smoothies are super customizable and packed with wholesome ingredients.
-Enjoy this green smoothie as a quick, veggie packed breakfast on the go or as a simple, healthy snack.
-Picky eaters will love the sweet, cold drink, while still getting the easy spinach smoothie benefits of vegetables, fiber, and protein.
-Learn how to make a basic spinach smoothie recipe that will fill you up and satisfy you.
+This healthy, kid-friendly drink is super customizable and packed with wholesome ingredients.
+Enjoy this green smoothie as a quick, veggie-packed breakfast on the go or as a simple, healthy snack.
+Picky eaters will love the sweet, cold drink, while still getting the benefits like fiber, vitamins, and protein.
+Learn how to make a spinach packed green drink that will both fill you up and satisfy.

 Every morning is the same: wake up, stumble out of bed, turn off Alex’s alarm.
 Flick on the coffee maker I set up the night before.
 Get Owen settled.
 Wander into the backroom and start on the smoothies.